Mesh Watermark Removal Attack and Mitigation: A Novel Perspective of Function Space: Function Space Watermarking

-\textbf{Make $D$ invertible.} One way to make $D$ invertible is to approximate $D$ with invertible residual blocks \cite{NFGP}.
+where $\delta$ is a constant value representing the deformation strength.
+The deformed SDF $G_\Theta$ can be represented as $G_\Theta(\mathbf{x})=F_\Theta(D^{-1}(\mathbf{x}))$ \cite{NFGP, deng2021deformed, liu2021editing}.
+One challenge is to make $D(\mathbf{y})$ invertible.
+One way to make $D$ invertible is to approximate $D$ with invertible residual blocks \cite{NFGP}.
 However, in practice, we find the accuracy of invertible residual blocks cannot satisfy the accuracy requirements of watermarking.
-Besides, invertible residual blocks are ReLU-based networks, which make it hard to approximate both \textit{sdf} values and surface normals \cite{siren}.
+Fortunately, our $D(\mathbf{y})$ is explicitly defined, which makes it possible for us to derive $D^{-1}(\mathbf{x})$ via Newton's method.